Ever noticed this fancypants fountain on Finsbury Square?

 Heady with success, the company shifted operations to a larger premises at 65-69 Wilson Street, near Finsbury Square.
-(We reckon his factory was on the site of the new office complex diagonally opposite the Blueberry pub.)
+(We reckon his factory was on the site of the new-ish office complex diagonally opposite the Joiner bar.)

 It was soon pumping out dozens of different lines of cracker to appeal to different types of people.
 Advertised variations included "Tit-bits crackers", "New Jewel Crackers", the puzzling "Matrimonial Agency Crackers" and one African-themed brand whose name we would find highly offensive today.
 A press report in December 1881 describes other products:

 "One large firm in Finsbury has this year imported a thousand gross of whimsical little articles from Japan, all of them of a size to be stowed away in the body of ordinary-sized cracker.
 There is the usual explosion, and then, instead of the familiar sugarplum, there is discovered a tiny glass case with a flower blossoming in a flower pot, or there is a little tea-kettle."

 The same report mentions that the company paid handsomely for witty mottos or seasonal poetry, even getting into copyright disputes over the material.
 Oh what cheer such an investment might bring today, to forever banish the tired old demi-jokes that taint the modern cracker.

 Business went with a bang; literally.
 Disaster struck in March 1889 when a fire broke out in the factory.
 It must have been a percussive conflagration indeed, crackling and popping as boxes of bangers took flame.
 Two buildings were gutted, their roofs caved-in and the floors collapsed.
 The damage was estimated in the thousands of pounds.